goplot/goplot/README.md

 **Plot Logs Directory**

-The log output from each run of "chia plots create" is output to a logs directory on the destination drive.
+The log output from each run of `chia plots create` is output to a logs directory on the destination drive.
 You may never need them, but who knows!
 The logs directory needs to be on each destination drive, such as:

 ```
   /farm/1/disk1/logs